-Oral health advice and preventative care was provided by the dentists and the dental hygienists.
+Oral health advice and preventative care was provided by the dentists, the hygiene therapist and the dental hygienists.

 Oral health care products were on sale for patients for example, toothbrushes, floss, interdental brushes and mouthwash.
 Information leaflets were available to patients as recommended by the dentist or upon request.
 These were available in a larger font on request.